mjsipes/mjthefox/notes.md

-create simple landing page

-## ALL ORGANIZED!!
-only creative things to work on = experiment with sora / dalle in chatgpt / upscaling apis / openai api + add custom components
+creative things to work on = experiment with sora / dalle in chatgpt / upscaling apis / openai api +

 ## technical
 best way to serve (width, quality, staticprops, prefetching)